skypjack/entt/docs/md/entity.md

 auto group = registry.group<>(entt::get<position, velocity>, entt::exclude<renderable>);
 ```

-The group doesn't receive the ownership of any type of component in this
+The group does not receive the ownership of any type of component in this
 case.
 This type of groups is therefore the least performing in general, but also
 the only one that can be used in any situation to slightly improve performance.